What’s the average WordPress developer salary — and are you being paid fairly?

 1. Charge higher rates.

-However, the thing about increasing your rates is it’s often easier said than done.
+However, increasing your rates is often easier said than done.
 The most common things holding developers back from higher salaries are (1) not knowing when they should increase their rates or (2) worrying they will lose clients if they do.

-If you feel constantly overworked, have an almost 100% close rate, or feel like your hourly rate is decreasing, then you may need to charge more.
+If you feel constantly overworked, have an almost 100% close rate, or feel like your hourly rate is decreasing, then those are signs you should charge more.

 If you charge an hourly rate, Fred Meyer of WPShout suggests not taking anything less than $50/hour for U.S. WordPress developers.
 He suggests $50-60/hour as a good starting rate, but it should increase to $75/hour within a year and $100/hour within two years.